 Hundreds of thousands of people took to the streets in Washington, D.C., and across the country, seeking action on gun violence.

-The narrow definition of mass shootings is useful for studying rampage attacks like the shootings in Parkland, Florida, Las Vegas, and Orlando.
-But it omits many instances of two significant categories of gun violence: domestic violence cases and multiple-victim shootings resulting in the deaths and injuries of people of color.
+These narrow definitions of mass shootings are useful for studying rampage attacks like the shootings in Parkland, Florida, Las Vegas, and Orlando.
+But “active shooting” omits gang shootings and domestic shootings, and both definitions exclude the number of wounded.
 Counting mass shootings by counting only the dead can therefore underplay the harms firearms impose on those communities.

-Using a broader definition – instances in which four or more people are wounded or killed by guns, under any circumstance — mass shootings occur more than once a day in America, according to three years worth of data from the nonprofit Gun Violence Archive, which culls its statistics from press reports and social media.
+Using a broader definition – instances in which four or more people are wounded or killed in a single incident, under any circumstance — mass shootings occur more than once a day in America, according to three years worth of data from the nonprofit Gun Violence Archive, which culls its statistics from press reports and social media.

 Despite the attention they garner, mass shootings account for just 1 percent of gun deaths.